 - Anemia (pale gums, weakness), which is life-threatening for puppies

 - Coughing, due to the larval migration through the lungs (with very heavy infections)

-- Skin irritation, most often on the feet between the toes, due to migrating larvae
+- Skin irritation, most often on the feet between the toes, due to burrowing larvae

 The symptoms vary depending on the species of hookworm involved, as well as the number of worms and the age and health of the infected dog.